 The Organizer reserves the right to:

-immediately disqualify from the Competition and remove from http://www.makewithada.org/ the Submission of any Participant or Team contianing material that may be deemed by the Organizer, in accordance with the laws of France, to be defamatory, obscene, illegal or otherwise inappropriate.
+immediately disqualify from the Competition and remove from http://www.makewithada.org/ the Submission of any Participant or Team containing material that may be deemed by the Organizer, at their sole judgement, to be defamatory, obscene, illegal, or otherwise inappropriate.

 The Organizer will employ reasonable efforts to keep the http://www.makewithada.org/ website up and running at all times, but reserves the right to make it temporarily unavailable for security or maintenance purposes with no advance notice.

 Participants retain full “Intellectual Property Rights” (including copyright, patents, trademarks, know-how) on the contents of their Submission.